rinigus/mapbox-gl-qml/api.md

     By default, it is set to `:memory:` meaning it will create an in-memory cache instead of a file on disk.

+    Cache-related settings are shared between all QMapboxGL instances because different maps will share the same cache database file.
+The first map to configure cache properties such as size and path will force the configuration to all newly instantiated QMapboxGL objects.

 * `int cacheDatabaseMaximalSize` Returns the cache database maximum hard size in bytes.
 The database will grow until the limit is